Benzene 1,2-dioxygenase

-The 4 substrates of this enzyme are benzene, NADH, H^{+}, and O_{2}, whereas its two products are cis-cyclohexa-3,5-diene-1,2-diol and NAD^{+}.
+The four substrates of this enzyme are benzene, NADH, H^{+}, and O_{2}, whereas its two products are cis-1,2-dihydrocatechol and NAD^{+}.

 Classification

 This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
 The oxygen incorporated need not be derived from O2 with NADH or NADPH as one donor, and incorporation of two atoms of oxygen into the other donor.

 Nomenclature

 The systematic name of this enzyme class is benzene,NADH:oxygen oxidoreductase (1,2-hydroxylating).
 Other names in common use include benzene hydroxylase, and benzene dioxygenase.

 Biological role

 This enzyme participates in naphthalene and anthracene degradation.
 It has 4 cofactors: FAD, Iron, Sulfur, and Iron-sulfur.